alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

     select $"{current} (If you were VIP: {prediction})";
 ```

-We avoid adding an extra `isVip` parameter or duplicating the pricing logic: it’s the same logic, recomputed under a modified environment for that one branch.
+We avoid adding an extra `isVip` parameter or duplicating the pricing logic: it's the same logic, recomputed under a modified environment for that one branch.

 ## Ask: reading the environment explicitly